-Because of a supposed "lowly" status in North Korean society, little is known about Ko Young Hee (also spelled Ko Young-hui), the wife of Kim Jong-il and mother of the North Korea's current leader, Kim Jong-un.
+Ko Young Hee was one of four women connected to Kim Jong-il.
+She was also the mother of North Korea's current leader, Kim Jong-un.
 Despite the secrecy surrounding her identity, it is believed she held a great influence over her dictator husband, often advising him on political matters.
 Ko Young Hee died in 2004 of complications related to breast cancer.

 Wife of Muammar Gaddafi

-Safia Farkash was the long-time wife of extremist Libya leader Muammar Gaddafi and mother to seven of his eight children.
-She reportedly met Gaddafi sometime around 1970 while working as a nurse; she treated Gaddafi while he recovered from an appendicitis.
-While Farkash lived a mostly quiet life away from the public eye during Gaddafi's rule, after his assassination she became an outspoken proponent for investigations into her husband's death.
+Safia Farkash was the long-time wife of extremist Libyan leader Muammar Gaddafi and mother to six of his eight children.
+She reportedly met Gaddafi sometime around 1970 while working as a nurse; she treated Gaddafi while he recovered from appendicitis.
+While Farkash lived a mostly quiet life away from the public eye during Gaddafi's rule, after his assassination, she became an outspoken proponent for investigations into her husband's death.